ShadowOfVoid/Sins_society/readme.txt

 # Sins_society
-A edit version of esx_society
+A edit version of esx_society with cool options for example clothes and weapons
 -----------------------------------add essentialmode functions in server ESX.GetJob = function(job)
 	if ESX.DoesJobExist(job, 1) then